dariober/ASCIIGenome/docs/commandHelp.rst

 * :code:`gruler`: Toggle the display of the genomic coordinates as ruler.

-* :code:`cruler`: Toggle the display of the column number (useful for navigation within the current genomic window).
+* :code:`cruler`: Toggle the display of the column number of the terminal (useful for navigation within the current genomic window).

 :code:`arg` can be just a prefix of the argument name, e.g. :code:`show ge` will be recognized as :code:`show genome`.